Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 – Grow plants or flowers that attract pollinators like bees, and also butterflies

-– Pay attention to what grows well after you’ve begun growing, and grow more of what grows best
+– Pay attention to what grows well after you’ve begun growing, and grow more of what grows effectively or best

-This may help replace some of the food you buy from supermarkets and food stores per week, which may reduce your food related sustainability footprint.
+This may help replace a small portion of the food you buy from supermarkets and food stores every week, and therefore reduce the footprint related to that food (especially transport)

 Herbs and basic foods like vegetables can be grown in some garden veggie patches.